costa-group/circom_cvm/mkdocs/docs/circom-language/formats/circom-virtual-machine.md

 i64.return <value>
 ```

-It copies value to the address given in the call (it can be in the local memory of the callee or in signals)
+It returns value to the caller (<values> is i64 or ff, depending of the return operation used).

-`return <address-of-the-result> <size of return>`
+`return <address-of-caller-mamory> <address-of-the-callee-memory> <size-of-return>`

+The three are i64, and the first and the second are memory adresses.
-It compares the given size with the size provided in the function call and copies as many element given in size from the provided address to the address given in the call (it can be in the local memory of the callee or in signals).
+It copies as many elements as given in size-of-return from the provided address-of-the-callee-memory to the given address-of-caller-mamory.